SusanRadu/Pthread/RW_Lokers/README.md

 This library is used to sincronize multiple readers and writers in the same buffer or memory zone (or any resources)

-the compile command structure is: gcc -o [executableName] -pthread [fileUsingLibrary.c] RW_Lockers.c
+the compile command structure is: gcc -o [executableName] -pthread [fileUsingLibrary.c] RW_Lokers.c

 This file contains a test which doesn't really uses any resources, but simulates it using sleep (the supposed time for that specific action)